Deep Perceptual Image Quality Assessment for Compression: Discussion

 \section{Discussion}

-In this work we used LPIPS, a SOTA perceptual distance metric, and we evaluate it as a perceptual quality metric, which may not be its intended use.
+In this work we compare with LPIPS, a SOTA perceptual distance metric, and we evaluate it as a perceptual quality metric, which may not be its intended use.
 However, the variability seen between datasets is noteworthy.
 This model is based on human perception and its variance across three datasets supports the need for more training data.

-The proposed model performs at or above state of the art for the three evaluated datasets.
-This performance suggests that it may be practical to use this model in a production setting.
-Although the labels of LIVE-Wild are on a slightly different scale, the performance of the model trained on the new CIQA data fulfils the two requirements maximizing correlation with perceptual preference and reducing variance across unseen data.
+The proposed model performs at or above SOTA for the three evaluated datasets.
+The performance of the model trained on the new CIQA data fulfils the two requirements maximizing correlation with perceptual preference and reducing variance across unseen data.

-Our proposed dataset and model is not necessarily a compression artifact detection algorithm and dataset.
+Our proposed model is not necessarily a compression artifact detection algorithm and dataset.
 The model performs well but not at SOTA when detecting compression artifacts that are difficult for humans to detect.
 This fact may be a benefit rather than a limitation.
 Figure \ref{fig:examples} shows in its first example how a large Q value difference can result in an indistinguishable perceptual result ($\sim0.5$) even though the two images differ greatly in file size.
-This may lead to the potential to use our model as a loss function for the degree of compression.
-The model will not be able to detect artifacts invisible to the naked eye.
-The same may be overly penalized when using an artifact detection model.
-This leads to the potential use of this model in the rate/distortion trade-off.
+This may lead to the potential to use our model as a loss function for the degree of compression or to measure the rate/distortion trade-off.